imagej/imagej.github.io/_pages/cookbook/z-functions.md

 Surface stereo pairs for a stack are simply made with VolumeJ's stereo pair button.
 This generates a stereo pair with a 5° difference.

-These two images can be merged to form an anaglyph using either the menu command *"Image/Color/Merge channels"* or the plugin *"Colour merge"*.
+These two images can be merged to form an anaglyph using either the menu command {% include bc path="Image|Color|Merge channels" %} or the plugin *"Colour merge"*.

 The "left eye" needs to be red; the "right eye" green or cyan.